simpolism/simpolism.github.io/_drafts/dance-music-criticism.markdown

 The rise of Youtube and Soundcloud and even Spotify has had a domain-shifting effect.
 Music now looks like dance music always had: a distributed collection of one-offs existing within an essential cultural context.
 Thus, these conceptual and critical differences are becoming more relevant than ever before.
 We are beyond "remix culture" and have entered a truly distributed creative environment.
 Hopefully, an understanding of these dynamics can provide us guidance in building a critical history of music as time and technology continue their steady march.

 The artist is dead!
-Let there be house!
+Let there be House!